DeclanChidlow/vale.rocks/src/portfolio/osseo-flesh.md

 While studying design, I received the brief of creating a typeface.
 As long as it had the entire alphabet, both upper and lowercase, anything went.
 I tested a few considerations, including singed paper, before settling on making a "meat font".

-For a few fleeting moments, I considered using actual meat but thought better of it and instead took it as a wonderful opportunity to test Adobe Illustrator's 3D tools.
+For a few fleeting moments, I considered using actual meat but thought better of it and instead took it as a wonderful opportunity to test **Adobe Illustrator**'s 3D tools.
 Using some interesting texturing, I managed to concoct a fleshy, meaty typeface.

 <figure class="right">
 <img src="/assets/portfolio/osseo-flesh/initial-test.avif" alt="The word 'test' in uppercase made of three distinct layers.
 The first is a white, grainy bone structure.
 On top of it is textured red muscle and finally smooth skin upon that.">